Skip to content

 NavigatetoCPG

 1. Move the CPG fit line (yellow, dashed line) to match the pressure data prior to the production well POP date.
-You can also adjust the slope by manually changing the Constant and Exponent.
+You can adjust the slope by:

-2. Adjust the dashed vertical line along the monitoring well data to the day when production well is POP.
+2. Adjust the dashed vertical line along the monitoring well data to the date and time when offset production well is POP.

 3. The difference in these CPG fit and the data is plotted along with it's derivative as \(\Delta p, \Delta p'\) vs. time (bottom-right).
 Observe the changes in this plot as the Fit line is changed.